What's Included

 CLAUDE.md

-Battle-tested project instructions with numbered critical rules for security, TypeScript, database wrappers, testing, and deployment.
+Battle-tested project instructions with numbered critical rules for security, TypeScript, StrictDB, testing, and deployment.

 Global CLAUDE.md